Skip to content

 devcockpit cleanup empty-trash

-3. If still failing, try macOS native command:
+3. If still failing, try a manual cleanup:

 bash